jpoly1219/go-blog/README.md

   - User authentication with JWT
   - Users who aren't logged in can view posts, but cannot write new posts.
   - Only users who are logged in can view their profile pages.
+- SQL database to store all posts and user info.
+- REST API
   - GET retrieves posts.
   - POST writes new posts.
   - PUT updates posts.
   - DELETE deletes posts.